Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Appendix A: Methods

-We probe the mechanical response using the Athermal Quasi-static Shear (AQS) protocol \cite{2004MaloneyPREAQS}.
-In this procedure, an elementary shear strain $\delta \gamma \sim \mathcal{O}(10^{-5} - 10^{-6})$ is applied to a sample by the uniform affine deformation rule: $x_{i}^{'} = x_{i}^{'} + \delta \gamma \, y_{i}, \, y_{i}^{'} = y_{i}, \, z_{i}^{'} = z_{i}$ to all particles $i$.
-Following this step, the system is relaxed using an energy minimization technique (FIRE or CG).
-This sequence of deformation followed by minimization is thereafter continued.
-Here we chose the $\delta \gamma$ such that in most of the samples we find only a single plastic event within the incremental strain window.
+We follow Athermal Quasi-static Shear (AQS) deformation method \cite{maloney2006amorphous}.
+In this procedure, an elementary shear strain $\delta \gamma \sim \mathcal{O}(10^{-5} - 10^{-6})$ is applied to a sample by the uniform Affine deformation rule: $x_{i}^{'} = x_{i}^{'} + \delta \gamma \, y_{i}, \, y_{i}^{'} = y_{i}, \, z_{i}^{'} = z_{i}$ to all particles $i$.
+Following which the sample is relaxed using an energy minimization technique (FIRE or CG) before deforming again.
+Here we chose the $\delta \gamma$ such that in most of the samples prepared we found only a single plastic event.
 The maximum applied strain $\gamma_{max}$ was chosen such that at least one plastic event occurs within $\gamma_{max}$.
-In all our simulations, X is the shearing direction, Y is the gradient direction and Z is the vorticity direction.
+In all our simulations, {\it x} is the flow or shearing direction, {\it y} is the gradient direction and {\it z} is the vorticity direction.